hambosto/sweetbyte/README.md

 ## 📦 File Format

-Encrypted files (`.hex`) have a custom binary structure designed for security and efficiency.
+Encrypted files (`.swb`) have a custom binary structure designed for security and efficiency.

 #### Overall Structure
 An encrypted file consists of a fixed-size header followed by a series of variable-length data chunks.